spinnerwheel/object-oriented/Lisp/README.md

 # OOL

-University project to create a CommonLisp library to add multiple inheritance object-oriented capapabilities to Prolog.
+University project to create a CommonLisp library to add multiple inheritance object-oriented capapabilities to CommonLisp.

 ## Funzioni